ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 This section explains how the mail flow is integrated with the plugin.
 The plugin itself does not trigger or manipulate emails but relies on WooCommerce order status updates to control when emails are sent.
 These updates help prevent issues such as orders being canceled if left in "Pending Payment" for too long, depending on how WooCommerce is configured.
 For example, stock handling may automatically cancel orders in pending status after a set period.
-We also avoid using the " On Hold" status to pause orders while waiting for customer action, ensuring a smoother and more reliable order flow.
+We also avoid using the "On Hold" status to pause orders while waiting for customer action, ensuring a smoother and more reliable order flow.
 Here's an outline of what happens during a payment:

 1. **Customer initiates checkout and completes the payment:**